By Valerie Agyeman, RDN

 Holiday Seafood Recipe Guide

 Serving a fish dish at your family table over the holidays might seem a bit untraditional unless you’re celebrating The Feast of the Seven Fishes, but it’s delicious!
-Here’s a few of our favorites!
+Here are a few of our favorites!
 Enjoy.

 - This Smoked Salmon Crostini with Delicata Squash Butter is a taste of sweet and salty and reap the benefits of salmon in an easy to make appetizer